 - Only the iron component of the iron salt is utilized; therefore, iron supplements usually state the amount of the iron salt (for example, ferrous sulfate 325mg) and the equivalent amount of elemental iron (for ferrous sulfate 325mg this equates to 65mg of elemental iron).

-- Ferrous sulfate is a mineral and it belongs to the group of medicines known as supplements.
+- Ferrous sulfate is a mineral and it belongs to the group of medicines known as iron supplements.